maxvonhippel/Amazon-Mobile-Kit/README.md

 I wanted to make a mobile app with procedurally generated affiliate links relating to user content (basically, my own, custom advertising).
 Unfortunately, the Amazon Mobile SDK is **not** easy to work with.
 So I made my own.

+**Note that this is not a secure implementation.** If you would like to learn why, go [here](http://stackoverflow.com/a/1732454/1586231).
+I intend this to be a fun project people can use to learn about Amazon and make small personal projects, but if you need a secure solution that won't break when it hits some wierd product description full of emojis and {}s or something, this isn't it.
+Enjoy <3

 Make an AmazonQuery like this:

 <pre><code>